 The Reel Queer Film Series at Bradbury-Sullivan LGBT Community Center presents a free screening of Dark and Lovely, Soft and Free on November 14th at 6:30pm.
-A talkback and dessert reception will follow.
+A talkback with Dr. Sirry Alang and dessert reception will follow.

 Dark and Lovely, Soft and Free follows a network of queer hairstylists and their friends through small towns, rural areas, and urban peripheries in South Africa.
 A project of the Gay and Lesbian Archives of South Africa, the 2000 film was linked to co-director Graeme Reid's doctoral research on hair salons as gay social and cultural spaces.